Memtimin Qadir: Biography

 Memtimin Qadir was born in Aksu Prefecture, Xinjiang, in November 1965.
 In 1981, he enrolled in the Health School of Aksu Prefecture, where he graduated in 1984.
-He joined the Communist Party of China (CPC) in March 1989.
+He joined the Chinese Communist Party (CCP) in March 1989.

 In August 1984, he became an official at Keping People's Hospital and moved to Yuli People's Hospital in April 1986, where he eventually became vice president of the hospital in May 1992.
-In August 1993, he was appointed deputy head of the Organization Department of CPC Yuli County Committee, and then director of the Withdrawal Department of Bayingolin Mongolian Autonomous Prefecture People's Hospital in October 1995.
-He was promoted to be deputy party secretary of Luntai County in December 1997, concurrently holding the magistrate position since March 2001.
+In August 1993, he was appointed deputy head of the Organization Department of CCP Yuli County Committee, and then director of the Withdrawal Department of Bayingolin Mongolian Autonomous Prefecture People's Hospital in October 1995.
+He was promoted to be the Chinese Communist Party Deputy Committee Secretary of Luntai County in December 1997, concurrently holding the magistrate position since March 2001.
 In June 2007, he became deputy party branch secretary of the Science and Technology Bureau of Bayingolin Mongolian Autonomous Prefecture, concurrently serving as director since the following month.
 In December 2013, he was nominated as vice chairman of Bayingolin Mongolian Autonomous Prefecture People's Congress, confirmed in January 2014.
 He served as deputy mayor of Turpan in November 2017, and two month later promoted to the mayor position.
 In April 2021, he was rose to become mayor of a major city, of Ürümqi, the capital of Xinjiang.